Zach Calzada: Texas A&M

 As a freshman, Calzada completed 12 of 24 pass attempts for 133 yards with two touchdowns and one interception.
 Calzada did not see any playing time during the 2020 season.

 Calzada competed for the starting quarterback spot going into the 2021 season, but Haynes King was ultimately chosen.
 Calzada was named the Aggies starter following an injury to King in the second game of the season.
 He completed 21 of 31 passes for 285 yards with three touchdowns and one interception in a 41–38 upset victory over top-ranked Alabama.
 Following the game, Calzada was named the Southeastern Conference Offensive Player of the Week, the Davey O'Brien Award Player of the Week, and the Maxwell Award Player of the Week.
 Calzada finished the season with 2,185 passing yards, 17 touchdowns, and nine interceptions in ten starts.

 On December 13, 2021, Calzada announced he would be transferring from Texas A&M, via social media.

 Auburn

 On January 6, 2022, Calzada announced he would transfer to Auburn University.
 On December 5, 2022, Calzada announced he would enter the transfer portal again.

 Incarnate Word

 On January 11, 2023, Calzada announced he would transfer to The University of the Incarnate Word, an FCS school located in San Antonio, Texas.
 He was named the Cardinals' starting quarterback entering his first season with the team.

+Kentucky

+On December 19, 2024, Calzada transferred to Kentucky.
+He began the 2025 season as the Wildcats' starting quarterback, making his debut against Toledo.
+In the 24–16 victory, he completed 10 of 23 passes for 85 yards and an interception while rushing for a touchdown.
+The following week against No. 20 Ole Miss, he suffered a shoulder injury in the fourth quarter of a 30–23 loss.
+He was subsequently replaced as the starting quarterback by Cutter Boley.
+Later that season, a private video Calzada had sent to a fan in response to criticism of his play was posted publicly on social media, showing him displaying a large amount of cash and boasting about the NIL money he had received from Kentucky.
+Calzada later issued a public apology on Instagram, writing, "I take full responsibility for the video I sent to someone on social media.
+I let my emotions get the best of me.
+It does not reflect the gratitude I should share as a member of the Kentucky Football team.
+I sincerely apologize to my teammates, coaches and our fans."